 The original Mission: Impossible television series, created by Bruce Geller, premiered on September 17, 1966 on the CBS television network.
 Produced by Desilu Studios, it was one of two prominent new series which debuted that year.
 You may have heard of the other one: Star Trek.

-Like most tie-in novels of the day, these were slim volumes, written in a pulp fiction style similar to noir thrillers or “men’s adventure” novels of the day.
+Like most tie-in novels of the day, these were slim volumes, written in a pulp fiction style similar to noir thrillers or “men’s adventure” novels popular during the 1960s.
 Also consistent with such books spinning out of popular TV series were stories and characterizations which often harbored (at best) passing resemblance to their parent shows.
-Books like this were often written very quickly and without a much time for research, and it wasn’t as though DVRs, home media, and streaming were options for reviewing key episodes.
+Books like this were typically written very quickly and without a much time for research, and it wasn’t as though DVRs, home media, and streaming were options for reviewing key episodes.
 Tie-in novelists were lucky if they got scripts, and even then those usually were earlier drafts which differed greatly from the final, televised episodes.

-And yet, they possess an undeniable hokey charm as artifacts of the era in which they were created.
+And yet, novels such as these possess an undeniable hokey charm as artifacts of the era in which they were created.
 It’s weird, but that’s part of what makes tie-in collecting so much fun.

 Mission: Impossible returned to television in 1988 in the form of a new series once again headlined by Peter Graves as Jim Phelps.
-Developed in response to that year’s writers strike which prevented new scripts from being commissioned, it’s considered a continuation of the original series.
-The original plan was to to use scripts from the original show, updated to utilize new actors.
-The strike ended soon after the series began production, and only five of what ultimately ended up being 35 episodes across two seasons were actual remakes of stories from the original series.
-Helping to solidify the idea of this being a continuation, actor Phil Morris portrayed IMF agent Grant Collier, the son of original agent Barney Collier and played by Phil’s father, Greg Morris.
+Developed in response to that year’s writers strike which prevented new scripts from being commissioned, the original plan was to use scripts from the original show, suitably updated to utilize new actors.
+The strike ended soon after the series began production, and only five of what ended up being 35 episodes across two seasons were actual remakes of stories from the original series.
+Nowadays, the new show is viewed as a continuation of its 1960s predecessor.
+Helping to solidify this idea, actor Phil Morris portrayed IMF agent Grant Collier, the son of original agent Barney Collier and played by Phil’s father, Greg Morris.
 While the younger Morris was with the show for its entire run, actress Lynda Day George also appears in one episode, reprising her role of IMF agent Casey from the original series.

 This new show didn’t spawn any tie-ins, but it’s hard to write about Mission: Impossible and not mention this iteration, so forget it.
 I’m rolling.

 1996 brought with it a big-budget feature film reimagining of the premise in the form of Mission: Impossible, directed by Brian De Palma and starring Tom Cruise as IMF agent Ethan Hunt.
 The film was a box office hit, and to date has spawned five sequels.
-A seventh film is coming in November 2021 and an eighth is in pre-production with an unannounced release date as of this writing.
+A seventh film is coming in (as of this writing) May 2022 and an eighth is in pre-production with an announced release date of July 2023.

 (I don’t mind saying that over the course of 25 years these films have been released, more often than not my answer to the question, “Which one is your favorite?” ends up being the most recent installment.
 That’s such a rare thing when it comes to movie sequels I think the phenomenon needs its own name.
 Let’s work on that at some point, all right?)